Castaway Cay vs. Perfect Day at CocoCay: Smackdown!

 They’re barely 100 miles off the coast of Florida, and are two of the most popular cruise destinations in the Bahamas.
 But much like the cruise lines that sail there, the private island paradises of Castaway Cay and Perfect Day at CocoCay each offer a different and unique experience.
 We’ll break down what you need to know about each destination and help you make the right choice for your family’s next cruise vacation.

 Castaway Cay is exclusively accessible via Disney Cruise Line ships.
-Every Disney Cruise itinerary sailing in the Caribbean and Bahamas will spend at least one day at Castaway Cay.
+In general, every Disney Cruise itinerary sailing in the Caribbean and Bahamas will spend at least one day at Castaway Cay.
 Castaway Cay was the first cruise line private island to feature a pier for the ship to dock, so passengers can walk right off the ship to start the fun.
 Disney Cruise Line sailings are priced higher than other cruise lines, and offer, unsurprisingly, a very “Disney” experience.
 While there are plenty of things exclusively for adults on board, kids largely rule the day.
 If Mickey, Minnie, and Goofy (and hundreds of their young fans), aren’t your thing, Disney Cruise Line probably isn’t the right choice for you.

 Perfect Day at CocoCay is accessible via many Royal Caribbean sailings to the Bahamas and Caribbean.
 Some cruises even spend two days at the island (though not an overnight stay).
 Previously only accessible by tender, a pier was added during the island’s “Perfect Day” conversion in 2019, allowing for two ships to simultaneously dock there.
-Royal Caribbean stops at CocoCay on various 4 to 9-night itineraries sailing from PortMiami, Port Everglades, Port Canaveral, and Baltimore.
+Royal Caribbean stops at CocoCay on various itineraries sailing from PortMiami, Port Everglades, Port Canaveral, and Baltimore.
 Royal Caribbean cruises are typically priced lower than those on Disney Cruise Line, with a 6 or 7-night cruise often costing less than a 3 or 4 night Disney cruise.
 Royal Caribbean is ideal for active vacationers and families with teenagers who look for adrenaline-fueled activities like rock climbing walls and surf simulators, but the demographics onboard do skew older than a Disney cruise, making it the better choice for adults looking for a more traditional cruise experience.

 One note on getting around once you’re ashore: Castaway Cay is much larger, and involves more walking (or, in typical Disney-style, a free tram ride) to get around the island.
-Perfect Day at CocoCay is more compact, and all activities and destinations are within a few minutes’ walk from the ship.
+Perfect Day at CocoCay is more compact, and most activities and destinations are within a few minutes’ walk from the ship.

 Our Pick: Perfect Day at CocoCay.
 The variety of more affordable cruise itineraries sailing to CocoCay make it a much more accessible destination for cruisers.